 Inversion massage chairs recline back below a horizontal level, to just below 180 degrees on an S-Track.
 This technique reverses normal gravitational forces on every part of your body, with your head down and your heels up.
 Inversion therapy helps spinal correction using gravity to gently decompress the spine bringing relief to people with back pain.

 Purchasing a massage chair involves a lot of decision-making, and we're here to help you make the right choice.
-You can take this survey to receive a personalized report of your massage chair matches, Or if you'd like to speak with one of our trusted massage chair specialists, give us a call at 603-910-5000 and we'll recommend the perfect brand and model for your needs.
+We specialize in top-of-the-line massage chairs that deliver comprehensive massage relief to rival (or even surpass) the real thing.
+Our massage chairs range from classic and no-frills to fully-featured, with the most advanced 4D technology.
+Shop now for your perfect chair or if you'd like to speak with one of our trusted massage chair specialists, give us a call at 603-910-5000 and we'll recommend the perfect brand and model for your needs.